kibanalytics/kibanalytics/docs/setup/README.md

 To point to the local Elasticsearch server started with Docker Compose, use the value "http://elasticsearch:9200" as it is an alias to the internal Docker network Elasticsearch host.

+If NODE_ENV is set to "development", Node.js server will override ELASTICSEARCH_URI value to "http://localhost:9200".

 ### TRACKING_KEY

 Key used for [Redis](https://redis.io) temporary store and Logstash index creation prefix.

+### KIBANA_LOAD_DEFAULT_DASHBOARDS

+Load default Kibana index pattern and dashboards.

 ### DOCKER_LOG_MAX_SIZE